- Intensive Support Team

 The Intensive Support Team contracts with the UW-Madison School of Medicine and Public Health, Department of Psychiatry to provide professional psychiatric consultations for up to 12 referred students each year.
 The consultations will be used when a student's intensive need is not met through traditional school assessment and intervention and instead requires a deeper analysis by a medical professional.
 The consultation is related to medications, diagnoses, programmatic interventions, and individual intervention.
 There will be a brief psychiatric evaluation of the student, which may include observations, interviews, formal assessments and record reviews in order to help facilitate student and family connections with psychiatrists who will be able to monitor and provide services to the student. ***A brief consultation with a UW Psychiatry Fellow may also be available as an option

-Presentation to Review Committee for Alternatives / Intensive Intervention Program
+Presentation to Review Committee for Alternatives / Intensive Intervention Programming

-The Intensive Support Team assists school teams in identifying appropriate referrals to the MMSD Special Education Alternatives/ Intensive Intervention Programs.
+The Intensive Support Team assists school teams in identifying appropriate referrals to the MMSD Special Education Alternatives/ Intensive Intervention Programming.

 Building Bridges is a short-term (90 days) crisis stabilization program providing wraparound services for students with immediate mental health needs and their families.
 Building Bridges works to support children’s educational experience by working with students, family, community agencies, and school staff to develop and promote emotional wellness.
 Each MMSD Building Bridges team consists of one MMSD staff member and one Clinical Coordinator from Catholic Charities.
 BB started in the East attendance area but is now available for grades 4K-8 district-wide.
 For more information, please visit the Catholic Charities of Madison website